lukamiletic95/papers/Ideal and restrictive.md

 	<h4>Figure # - Five states of the system</h4>
 </div>

 The core idea of this solution is that the client can always find out IP addresses of nodes that will be in the validator set in the next consensus instance.
-When a client wishes to have its transaction processed by the network, it first
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMzIzNDk5NTAsODQ0OTQwMzAxLC05MD
+eyJoaXN0b3J5IjpbLTE1MjE1NjI4OTUsODQ0OTQwMzAxLC05MD
 gzODM3OSwtOTI4ODY2MzM5XX0=
 -->